 Hiiii!
-I am soo happy about this post!
-Wierd I know, but this Recipe needed some work, to get as good as it is and I finally found a way to make vegan Cheesecake bites and I am not too … Continue reading
+I am soo happy about this post! this Recipe needed some work, to get as good as it is and I finally found a way to make vegan Cheesecake bites and I am not too sure if you would … Continue reading

 I wasn’t so sure how this will turn out.
 Will the paper forms come off easy?
 Will the little cakes be solid enough?
 Cake worries…. for nothing!